 The client is a manufacturer of glass bottles for wine and carbonated soft drinks.
-Manufacturing of glass products is an energy intensive process, and the supply of electricity to the plant is critical to the operation.
+The manufacturing of glass products is an energy-intensive process, and the supply of electricity to the plant is critical to the operation.
 The plant utilises a complex system of transformers and generators to supply electricity.
-The client experienced downtime on some of their critical transformers and reactors because of hot (poor) connections and insulation that had deteriorated causing Medium Voltage (MV) termination failures.
+The client experienced downtime on some of their critical transformers and reactors because of hot (poor) connections and insulation that had deteriorated causing medium voltage (MV) termination failures.
 Two critical assets that caused significant production losses and reactive maintenance costs were the furnace line boosting transformer and the dry type reactors installed in the Rotary Uninterruptible Power Supply (RUPS) unit.

 The factors of each of these critical assets did not have continuous real-time monitoring linked to suitable follow-up workflow processes.
 Issues could not be proactively resolved and the client was therefore unable to perform predictive maintenance on the assets and avoid downtime.

 Furthermore, the client plans to only replace some of their boosting transformers on their furnace lines in 2020.
 This puts them at risk because of the current condition of some of the transformers and the close monitoring that will be needed to ensure operation within safe limits and warning of imminent failure.